dagonaut/trophy/bellmead/trophy/Risk Roll.md

+## Risk
+Ask the team what could go wrong.
+Grab a light die for a skill
+Grab a light die for a Devil's Bargin
+Grab a dark die if you are willing to expose yourself to danger (Ritual requires a dark die)

+## Devil's Bargin
+You lose something/take on a complication/something whack happens, but it **has** to happen

+## Help
+How is the helper exposed to danger?
+Add a light die
+There has to be a DARK die in play.
+Ruin roll will apply to all involved.

+## Combat
+* Regular roll
+* Ranged
+* Rituals
+* Retreat
+* Risk rolls as combat
+* Risk rolls in combat/to augment combat

 ### RISK ROLL [[Trophy-Gold-Reference-Sheet.pdf|Chart]]

 When you attempt a risky task, say what you hope will happen and ask the GM and the other players what could possibly go wrong.
 Then gather 6-sided dice.